coky-t/owasp-mastg-ja/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Effectiveness Assessment

 Run the app on the device in an unmodified state and make sure that everything works.
 Then, apply simple patches to the classes.dex and any .so libraries contained in the app package.
 Re-package and re-sign the app as described in the chapter "Basic Security Testing" and run it.
 The app should detect the modification an cease to function.

-#### 改善方法

--- TODO [Describe the best practices that developers should follow to prevent this issue.] --
+Note that some anti-tampering implementations respond in a stealthy way so that changes in behaviour are not immediately apparent.

 #### 参考情報